 The manufacturing process is also non-toxic and adds nothing to the wood that does not already naturally occur in it.
 It protects the environment from the harmful effects of common treatments and may be safely reused, recycled and incinerated.

-Salisbury Joinery manufactured in Accoya timber sash windows, external doors and frames.
-The joinery Henley Farm House was designed for a Conservation area, and finely spray finished.
+One examples is Henley Farm House in Berkshire, where Salisbury Joinery manufactured in Accoya timber sash windows, external doors and frames.
+The joinery was designed for the conservation area the residence is situated in, and was finely spray finished.
 The sash windows had Georgian bar sashes with Ovolo mould, and the doors were part glazed panelled doors.

 Peace of mind is essential when purchasing long lasting products.
 At Salisbury Joinery, we have been supplying hand crafted joinery for over 40 years.
 Our products are CE Marked, which conforms to BS EN 1435-1:2006 + A1:2010 and they are supported by our own product warranty.
 We also offer a range of Part Q approved window and door sets.